NethermindEth/zksync-remix-plugin/docs/CONTRIBUTING.md

-# Welcome to the Starknet Remix Plugin Contribution Guide!
+# Welcome to the zkSync Remix Plugin Contribution Guide!

 ## Getting Started

-Welcome to the `starknet-remix-plugin` contribution guide!
-This project is aimed at creating an easy way to onboard developers to the Starknet Ecosystem.
+Welcome to the `zkSync-remix-plugin` contribution guide!
+This project is aimed at creating an easy way to onboard developers to the zkSync Ecosystem.
 For a detailed introduction and setup instructions, please refer to the [README.md](./README.md) file.

 ## New Contributor Guide